The Association of Facilitators (AoF)

-The Association of Facilitators (AoF) is a membership organisation founded in 2012 to support facilitators through high-quality training, accreditation, and supervision.
+The Association of Facilitators (AoF) is a UK-based, not-for-profit membership organisation founded in 2012 to offer high-quality training, accreditation, and supervision for new and experienced group facilitators.
 The founders of the AoF worked in the fields of facilitation, facilitator training and consulting for many years and launched the AoF in response to two major needs.
-First, an increasing demand for relational, systemic and holistic approaches to facilitating organisational and social challenges.
-Second, the need of individual facilitators for a “professional home” and a clear, flexible and supported pathway to becoming a facilitator, with practical support, peer networks and opportunities for development.
+First, an increasing demand for relational, systemic and holistic approaches to facilitating groups and addressing organisational and social challenges.
+Second, the need of individual facilitators for a “professional home” and a clear, flexible and supported pathway to becoming a facilitator, with practical support, peer networks and opportunities for developing group facilitation skills.

 Who do we serve?